 System downtime can especially impact any company that depends upon online sales to drive its business.
 Research has shown that 47 percent of online customers expect a website to load in less than 2 seconds, and 40 percent will go to another site after 3 seconds, with more people following with every passing second.
 Given these stakes, even slow service is unacceptable, much less a complete loss of service.

-To give an example, despite being one of the biggest players in the cloud industry with its AWS platform, Amazon’s brand reputation has suffered due to a number of outages and a relatively low service level agreement (SLA) of 99.99%, which equates to as much as 52.56 minutes of system downtime over the course of a year.
-Given the high potential impact of system downtime, many smaller companies simply cannot afford to take the risk and are seeking more reliable solutions for their cloud infrastructure.
+To give an example, despite being one of the biggest players in the cloud industry with its AWS platform, Amazon’s brand reputation has suffered due to a number of server outages and a relatively low service level agreement (SLA) of 99.99%, which equates to as much as 52.56 minutes of system downtime over the course of a year.
+Given the high potential impact of a server outage, many smaller companies simply cannot afford to take the risk and are seeking more reliable solutions for their cloud infrastructure that provide better levels of SLA uptime.

-The nightmare scenario for many companies, any service outage carries with it the potential for data loss or exposure.
-While most service providers backup data, the sudden and unexpected loss of network service can have unpredictable consequences.
+The nightmare scenario for many companies, any server outage carries with it the potential for data loss or exposure.
+While most service providers back up data, the unexpected loss of network access can have unpredictable consequences.
 Files may be damaged or corrupted, and failures in network security can create opportunities for cyberattacks that either destroy or compromise valuable data.
 Even if data is securely backed up, the sudden inability to access that data can cause panic, leading customers to lose confidence in a company and seek more reliable services elsewhere.
 For organizations that rely on big data analytics to drive business decisions, losing even a portion of their data resources due to system downtime can be a crippling blow to their operations.